by Beth Clifton

 In my few years as a pit bull advocate, and now as an advocate for victims of dog attacks, it has become very clear to me that breed-specific legislation, including a mandatory spay/neuter component, is necessary not only to end the dogs’ suffering, but also to end the frequent and deadly attacks on humans that have made pit bulls notorious.

-Thirty-two humans were killed in 2014 by pit bull-type dogs within the U.S. alone.
-By the end of 2015, 33 family members had been stolen from their loved ones, torn apart by the jaws of the fighting dog in the U.S. alone, with several more pit bull attack deaths occurring in other nations.
+Thirty-nine humans were killed in 2018 by pit bull-type dogs within the U.S. alone.
+Just since Trooper was born in 2011, 220 family members have been stolen from their loved ones, torn apart by the jaws of the fighting dog in the U.S. alone, with many more pit bull attack deaths occurring in other nations.

 The simplest way to address this crisis is to greatly reduce the births of pit bulls through strong regulation and enforcement of swift and consistent penalties for those who break the law.